sharukshaik987/sharukshaik987/README.md

-# Sharuk - Data Science and AI/ML Enthusiast
+# Sharuk - Data Science and Analytics

 ## Introduction
 Hi!
 I'm **Sharuk**, a passionate learner and practitioner in **Data Science** and **Artificial Intelligence/Machine Learning**.
 I enjoy solving complex problems with data-driven solutions and leveraging advanced tools and techniques to uncover meaningful insights.